Ira Glass:Tips on storytelling

 Ira Glass: What makes for a good story?

-The old way: Have a topic statement then fill out the facts that support your statement.
+The old way, says Ira, looks like this: Have a topic statement then fill out the facts that support your statement.
 (This is not to say that logic and evidence and support are not important.
 Of course, they are important, but they're rarely sufficient.)

 In storytelling there are two basic building blocks, says Ira Glass: